 The economic order quantity model is used in inventory management to support replenishment activity, but how useful is it in reality?
 Can such a simple formula really be applied to today’s complex supply chains?
 We’ll find out in this post.

-In inventory management, economic order quantity (EOQ) is the optimal reorder amount that minimises the total costs of ordering and carrying stock.
-The economic order quantity formula considers the cost of ordering inventory and the cost of storing it.
-It then identifies the order quantity where both costs are at their lowest.
+In inventory management, the economic order quantity (EOQ) is the optimal reorder amount that minimises the total costs of ordering and carrying stock.
+We review the economic order quantity formula or the Wilson Formula in more detail later in the blog, but, in short it considers the cost of ordering inventory and storing it.
+It then identifies the order quantity where both are at their lowest.

 Calculating the economic order quantity of stock items can help you reduce inventory costs.
-Holding costs (otherwise known as carrying costs) are the costs to store inventory and include the storage space, rent, property tax, insurance, item deterioration and obsolescence etc. Obviously, the more inventory you order and carry, the higher the holding costs will be.
+Holding costs (carrying costs) are the costs to store inventory, including the storage space, rent, property tax, insurance, item deterioration and obsolescence etc. The more inventory you order and carry, the higher the holding costs.

 Ordering costs are the costs that arise every time you order inventory.
-They include the costs of creating a purchase order, processing an order, receiving and inspecting the goods etc. You’ll incur ordering costs no matter the size of the order, but the more orders you place, the higher the ordering costs will be.
+They include the costs of creating a purchase order, processing an order, receiving and inspecting the goods etc. You’ll incur ordering costs no matter the order size, but the ordering costs will be higher the more orders you place.

-The economic order quantity calculation helps find a balance between these two conflicting costs.
+The economic order quantity calculation helps balance these two conflicting costs.

-The economic order quantity formula allows you to calculate the point where your ordering and holding costs are minimised; in fact, it’s at this point where the costs are equivalent.
+The economic order quantity formula allows you to calculate where your ordering and holding costs are minimised; in fact, it’s at this point where the costs are equivalent.

 The graph below illustrates how the annual ordering costs and holding costs change as the reorder quantity increases; the EOQ is marked as the lowest point of the total cost line.